International Student Identity Card: ISIC card today

-Eligibility for an ISIC card is restricted to bona fide students engaged in higher or tertiary education and students in full-time secondary education.
-Students must be a minimum of 12 years old to be eligible.
-There is no upper age limit for an ISIC card.
+Eligibility for the International Student Identity Card (ISIC) is limited to students in higher, tertiary, or full-time secondary education, with a minimum age requirement of 12 years.
+There is no upper age limit for obtaining an ISIC card.
+The validity of an ISIC card spans 16 months, aligning with the academic year of the country where it is purchased.

-An ISIC card is valid for 16 months.
-The validity period of an ISIC card corresponds to the academic year in the country of purchase.
-For example, in countries where the academic year starts in September (e.g. countries in the Northern Hemisphere), the ISIC card is generally valid from 1 September to 31 December the following year.
-In countries where the academic year begins in February (e.g. countries in the Southern Hemisphere), the ISIC card is valid from 1 February through to 30 May, 16 months later.

 Brand refresh

 The idea to conduct an ISIC Brand refresh originated in 2017, and was subsequently launched in May 2019.

 Endorsement & Alliances of the ISIC

 UNESCO Endorsement

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) has been involved in the ISIC development almost since the beginning.
 UNESCO joined the International Student Travel Conference in 1995 and supported the ISIC card.
 In 1968 UNESCO issued an official endorsement in full support of the ISIC card.
 UNESCO recognised the ISIC card as the only internationally accepted proof of full-time student status and a unique document encouraging cultural exchange and international understanding.
 A renewed Memorandum of Understanding was signed in 1993.
 The UNESCO logo has appeared on the ISIC card since 1993.
 UNESCO recognises the ISIC card as a unique document encouraging cultural exchange and international understanding.